themajoco/themajoco/README.md

 - 👀 I’m interested in web3
 - 🌱 I’m currently learning Solidity
 - 💞️ I’m looking to collaborate on web3 projects
-- 📫 How to reach me themajoco@protonmail.com or @the_majoco on teh Twitters.
+- 📫 How to reach me themajoco@protonmail.com or https://twitter.com/the_majoco

 <!---
 themajoco/themajoco is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.